TheRealOoof/Sourcemod-Plugins-Manager/README.md

 # Sourcemod Plugins Manager
 A sourcemod plugins manager to help disable/enable plugins with chat commands.
-This has been manually coded to allow for easy management on my own private server.
+The benefit of using this over the in-plugin cvars is that this makes sure that only one plugin is allowed to be enabled at once.
 This sourcemod plugin uses extensive use of the sourcemod chat command "sm_say".
 No other includes are needed to compile this.

 # Author